x

 Commercial software would cause them to marginalize their approach to that end, thus losing out on that competitive advantage that is so important.

-Custom web portal development usually involves hiring a seasoned software development firm that specializes in such a task.
-The development firm will also have the skills necessary to capture business processes and translate them into software, all to empower automation and for streamlining productivity.
+Custom web portal development usually involves hiring a seasoned software development firm that specializes in this task.
+The firm will also have the skills necessary to capture business processes and translate them into software, all to empower automation and streamline productivity.

 Cost Savings and Efficiency of Web Portals

-All told, web portals bring with them a host of unique benefits - with cost savings being chief among them.
-Web portals help a business reduce the amount of people needed to manage information in a way that also streamlines the vast majority of all processes.
+All told, web portals bring with them a host of unique benefits—cost savings being chief among them.
+Web portals help a business reduce the number of people needed to manage information while streamlining the vast majority of all processes.

-Keep in mind that the concept here involves allowing a business to grow in all of the ways that it needs, all without scaling their costs linearly.
-This does not mean firing people - far from it.
-Automation in particular isn't about replacing a human workforce at all.
+Keep in mind that the concept here involves allowing a business to grow in all of the ways that it needs, all without scaling its costs linearly.
+This does not mean firing people—far from it.
+Automation, in particular, isn't about replacing a human workforce at all.
 Instead, it's about supporting and empowering them.

 Web portals allow team members to do far more at a faster pace - thus empowering a period of greater productivity across the board.

-Because of this, the bottom line of the business stays consistent.
-This despite the fact that the top line grows far faster than it would have under other conditions.
+Because of this, the business's bottom line stays consistent, even though the top line grows far faster than it would have under other conditions.

-Therefore, creating a web portal that standardizes business processes allows a company to scale at a faster pace - which in and of itself may be the biggest benefit of all.
+Therefore, creating a web portal that standardizes business processes allows a company to scale faster—which may be the biggest benefit of all.

 Technology Used to Develop a Web Portal

-There are many different types of web technologies out there, but the preferred one for the development of web portals is usually the Microsoft platform called ASP.NET.
+There are many different types of web technologies, but the preferred one for developing web portals is usually the Microsoft platform ASP.NET.

 A related database technology – Microsoft SQL Server - is typically employed to store the data behind the portal.

-This ASP.NET technology from Microsoft actually dates all the way back to 2002, and as a result is very mature and robust.
-It brings with it benefits like the complete flexibility to build anything that the client desires, all in a way that enables better growth and scalability moving forward.
+This ASP.NET technology from Microsoft dates back to 2002 and is very mature and robust.
+It brings benefits like the complete flexibility to build anything the client desires, enabling better growth and scalability moving forward.

-In the end, there are a host of unique types of web portals out there for you to choose from depending on your needs.
-But regardless, companies that want to create a legitimate competitive advantage for themselves - all while improving their customer experience - should always consider developing a custom web portal for their organization.
+In the end, there are a host of unique types of web portals available depending on your needs.
+But regardless, companies that want to create a legitimate competitive advantage for themselves—all while improving their customer experience—should always consider developing a custom web portal for their organization.

 Keep in mind that while there may be a lot of similar organizations that do what you do, nobody does it quite like how you do it.
 Therefore, a custom web portal is a way to capitalize on what makes you unique in a way that separates you from your direct competitors in the most efficient way possible.

-There are many benefits to creating a portal, but they all serve the same basic goals: improving your business and enabling greater organizational efficiency in ways that will serve you well for years to come.
+There are many benefits to creating a portal.
+Still, they all serve the same basic goals: improving your business and enabling greater organizational efficiency in ways that will serve you well for years.

-To find out more information about our ASP.NET software development outsourcing capabilities, or if you’d like to discuss how to create a web portal with Keene Systems CEO, Lance Keene click here to book a call with him.
+To learn more about our ASP.NET software development outsourcing capabilities, or if you’d like to discuss how to create a web portal with Keene Systems CEO Lance Keene, click here to book a call with him.
 You can also download our eBook - Why ASP.NET Development Services Fuels Business Growth - to learn more about this essential topic.